aejazawte/aejazawte/README.md

 - 👋 Hi, I’m @aejazawte
-- 👀 I’m interested in .Learning Devops and new technologies
+- 👀 Passonaiate about Devops and new technologies
-- 🌱 I’m currently Working as AWS DevOps Engineer
+- 🌱 I’m currently Working as AWS DevSecOps Engineer at AIQOD
 - 💞️ I’m looking to collaborate on ...Different projects
-- 📫 How to reach me ...aejazawte@gmail.com
+- 📫 How to reach me ...aejazawte@gmail.com Mo-8623828196

 <!---
 aejazawte/aejazawte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.